Top 9 Best Trumpet Players of All Time You Should Know!

-He was so talented that he took charge of many tasks at the same time: a composer, a bandleader and of course, a great trumpet player.
+He was so talented that he took charge of many tasks at the same time: a composer, a bandleader, and of course, a great trumpet player.
 He is a great influencer and did change music many times.
-He releases cool albums he recorded during the 1940s, and he was well known in the Jazz world.
+He releases cool albums he recorded during the 1940s, and he was well known in the Jazz trumpet world.

 In 1959, he released an album he called “King of Blue,” without much delay, it became the best-seller album in the history of jazz.
 After that, he continued to expand his magic with electric instruments.
 Just in case you don’t know, the experiment was what gave birth to the beginning of combining fusion and jazz-rock.